RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

-Meta model type | Type of metadata reading model - standard or indexed All Objects Pattern | SQL pattern for all metadata objects Omit catalog(s) | Do not read and use catalog (aka database) information Omit single catalog | Hide catalog (database) is there is only one catalog on server Omit single schema | Hide schema is there is only one schema on server Omit type cache | Do not use data types provided by driver Shutdown parameter | Database shutdown URL parameter Create database parameter | Database create URL parameter Driver supports multiple results | Driver supports multiple results for a single query.
-Driver supports result set limit | Driver supports multiple result set limit (max rows).
-Driver supports structure cache | Driver supports structure cache reading.
-Enables schema columns, keys, etc.
-Driver supports TRUNCATE operation | Driver supports TRUNCATE command.
-It is much faster than DELETE without criteria.
+Meta model type | Type of metadata reading model - standard or indexed All Objects Pattern | SQL pattern for all metadata objects Omit catalog(s) | Do not read and use catalog (aka database) information Omit single catalog | Hide catalog (database) if there is only one catalog on server Omit single schema | Hide schema if there is only one schema on server Omit type cache | Do not use data types provided by driver Shutdown parameter | Database shutdown URL parameter Create database parameter | Database create URL parameter Driver supports multiple results | Driver supports multiple results for a single query Driver supports result set limit | Driver supports multiple result set limit (max rows) Driver supports structure cache | Driver supports structure cache reading.
+Enables schema columns, keys, etc Driver supports TRUNCATE operation | Driver supports TRUNCATE command.
+It is much faster than DELETE without criteria

 ###### Queries (Custom driver queries)